Mira Connect Supports Lightware MMX and Taurus UCX Video Switchers

 Using the Lightware MMX RS-232 Port to Control Displays

 If you’d like to control a display or other device over the RS-232 port of the Lightware MMX system, use the IP address of the Lightware MMX and set the port number to 4999 in the Lightware Device Controller software.
 Using port 4999 will allow Mira Connect to connect just like it would connect to a serial-controlled device using a Global Caché IP2SL (which uses port 4999).

 If you are controlling a display that requires Wake-on-LAN to power on, see our Wake-on-LAN article.

 Once Mira Connect connects to the display, the display’s status in Mira Portal will show a green check mark, as shown in the following figure.

 From the examples in this article, you can see how Mira Connect can be set up in minutes without requiring any programming, allowing more partners to successfully configure their Mira Connect control system.
-Mira Connect generates a consistent and user-centered interface, that makes it easy to control Lightware MMX video switcher products, and much more.
-With our Mira Connect Me touchless AV control and remote control features, now users can control their Lightware MMX products from anywhere in the room or anywhere else.
+Mira Connect generates a consistent and user-centered interface, that makes it easy to control Lightware MMX and Taurus UCX video switcher products, and much more.
+With our Mira Connect Me touchless AV control and remote control features, now users can control their Lightware MMX and UCX products from anywhere in the room or anywhere else.